dogefromage/pathtracer/README.md

 ## Currently implements:
 * basic path tracing on gpu using CUDA or optionally using CPU
-* handles large .obj / .mtl scenes
+* handles large scenes thanks to BVH spacial acceleration structure
 * BSDF global illumination and transmission
-* rendering to .bmp image
+* rendering to .png image
 * BVH construction on CPU with surface area heuristic

 ## TODO:
-* improve performance of BVH construction
+* more materials / principled bsdf
-* more materials
+* light source sampling

 ## Used sources and useful stuff